ibv/YTD/source/Lib/NativeXml/readme.txt

 About NativeXml.pas
 ========================

 This is a small-footprint native Delphi implementation to read and write XML documents.
 It provides a fully object-oriented approach to working with XML files, with clearly defined and Delphi-focused properties, events and methods.

 You can use this code to read and write XML documents from/to files, streams or strings.
 The load routine generates events that can be used to display load progress on the fly.

 Author: Nils Haeck M.Sc.
 (SimDesign B.V.)

 Installation
 ============

 Simply run the installer.
 It will copy the files to your harddisk in a location you specify.
 No actual programs are installed or registered.

 You can uninstall all files by clicking UNINS000.EXE in the root or through Start > Control panel > Add/Remove software > NativeXML [Remove]

 If you want to use NativeXml in your project, follow these two simple steps:

 1) Copy the NativeXml.pas file from the \Source directory into your project folder.

-2) Include the clause "uses NativeXml" in your unit
+2) Include the clause "uses NativeXml" in your unit.

-If you want to use NativeXml in all your projects, you can also add the
-\Source folder to your library path.
+If you want to use NativeXml in all your projects, you can also add the NativeXml folder to your library path.

 Compatibility
 =============
 Full source version is compatible with all flavours of Delphi2 through Delphi 2010 (so also the personal).

 Help
 ====

 You can use the included NativeXml.chm help file and the examples to get started.

 Why "open-source" and what about support?